RyanHUNGry/designing-data-intensive-applications-notes/foundations-of-data-systems.md

 - The schema for OLAP is usually "star schema" where records such as events are the primary table, and information is referenced in fact tables (one-to-one relationship); "snowflake schema" is just more granular fact tables broken down into further one-to-one tables
 - OLAP data warehouses are column-oriented in terms of physical data model to make analytical queries efficient because they typically need to process entire columns rather than fetch every single row
     1. Cassandra has the idea of column families but this is a separate notion from column-oriented; it is still mostly row-oriented
-    2. This makes entire column reads extremely fast, but slows down writes because each column file is
+    2. This makes entire column reads extremely fast, but slows down writes because multiple column files need to be modified when a row is added
 - A materialized view is a table-like object whose contents are the results of some query, acting as a cache for aggregates such as COUNT, SUM, AVG, and etc
     1. READ UP ABOUT VIEWS AND MATERIALIZED VIEWS

 # Chapter 4: Encoding and Evolution
-- Backward compatibility means newer code can read data that was written by older code (easier to achieve by keeping old code around); forward compatability means older code can read data written by newer code ( harder to achieve)
+- Backward compatibility means newer code can read data that was written by older code (easier to achieve by keeping old code around); forward compatibility means older code can read data written by newer code ( harder to achieve)
     1. Relationship between one process that serializes and another that deserializes
 - Data is either kept in-memory using data structures such as objects, structs, lists, and etc or encoded as a sequence of bytes in a format, JSON for example, if sent over network or written to disk
 - Translation from native programming language's in-memory representation to a transmittable or persistable byte sequence is called encoding, serialization, or marshaling and the opposite is called decoding, parsing, deserialization, and unmarshalling